 - Other Behavioral Changes: Dogs with dementia also show some behavioral changes.
 For example, some dogs may be more "clingy" to their owners, showing a need of human contact 24 hours a day.
 On the other hand, other dogs may want less attention - they may walk away when being petted and may not even greet their family members.

 Please note, however, that not all dogs showing some or all of the above symptoms have CDD.
 Some of these signs and symptoms may also be caused by some other underlying medical condition (e.g. cancer, organ failure, or side effects of drugs, etc.).
 If your aging dog shows any of the above signs, therefore, it is important to take him for a medical check-up to rule out any medical problems before treating him for canine dementia.

 Research has found several possible reasons that involve changes in the brain of an aging dog that may cause CCD.

 It has been found that in dogs with canine dementia, a protein (B-amyloid) is deposited in the white and gray matter of the brain.
 The deposited protein forms plaques in the brain, causing some brain cells to die and the brain to shrink.

 It has also been found that oxygen levels in the brains of older dogs are decreased.

 In addition, there appears to be changes in various neurotransmitter chemicals, including serotonin, norepinephrine, and dopamine.

 Ultimately, one or more of the above changes in the brain may interfere with proper nerve transmission, resulting in behavioral changes in the aging dog.

 Treatment of Canine Dementia

-Side effects commonly seen with Anipryl include gastrointestinal upets (e.g. vomiting),
+Side effects commonly seen with Anipryl include gastrointestinal upets (e.g. vomiting, appetite loss, and lethargy).

 In conjunction with conventional medication, it is also beneficial to give additional antioxidant supplements to older dogs.